QueirozNathan/todo_challenge/README.md

 # TODO List Challenge (Elixir/Phoenix LiveView)

-After a couple hours without sleep (72 hours of work)...
+After a couple hours without sleep...
 Here it is.
 The TODO List Challenge!
 So, today i gonna show you the result of my hard work doing this amazing challenge.
 Basically, the challenge is:
 "You need to create a TODO list using Phoenix LiveView that solve the challenge FrontEnd Mentor".